transferwise/pipelinewise/docs/installation_guide/installation.rst

     $ docker build -t pipelinewise:latest .

 Building the image may take 5-10 minutes depending on your network connection.
+The output image will contain every supporter singer connectors.
 At the moment there is no official, pre-built image available to download on DockerHub.
 Once the image is ready, create an alias to the docker wrapper script so you can use the ``pipelinewise`` executable commands everywhere on your system:

 .. code-block:: bash